WHISTLEBLOWER POLICY

 NSW 1235

-Eligible Recipients will also ensure you are supported and protected.
+The Whistleblower Protection Officer or appropriate Eligible Recipient is responsible for making sure that will also ensure you are supported and protected.

-We encourage you to report to an Eligible Recipient in the first instance (rather than to an external regulator), as it means Jawun can address any Reportable Wrongdoing as soon as possible.
+We encourage you to utilise the FairCall service to report to an Eligible Recipient in the first instance (rather than to an external regulator), as it means Jawun can address any Reportable Wrongdoing as soon as possible.

 You can also report any Reportable Wrongdoing to any of: